MarkZsombor/React-Blog/README.md

-# My Blog
+# Blogtastic

 A blog site step up using React and Redux for the purpose of getting more experience using Redux for handling application state.
 Site shows by default a list of blog posts, and through the use of react-router can then move to individual blog posts.
-New blog posts can be made, and old ones destroyed.
+New blog posts can be made, and old ones updated or destroyed.

-TODO: Add Users, currently anyone can make/destroy posts.
+TODO: Fix the auto-populate update forms.
+Add comments to posts.

 ## Getting Started